Stories From Growing Domes Across the Globe

 As of today, Lacombe Composite High School uses their produce and fish to supplement food in their cafeteria.
 What is not used in the cafeteria is sold by their Small Business Class Leaders to 7 local business.
 A number of students also decided to sell their produce at the Lacombe Farmers Market.
 By selling at the market, the students are learning about budgeting and interpersonal skills.

 Lacombe Composite High School has also received multiple awards such as the 2014 Central Alberta Caring For Our Watershed Competition, The Greenest School in Canada Award, and The Prestigious Emerald Award, as well as a BPA+ Energy Grant.
 Steve also received Prime Minister’s Award for Teaching Excellence, as apparent in his dedication to the school and his students.

-We cannot wait to see the other amazing things that Lacombe Composite High School will do with their Growing Dome in the future!
+We cannot wait to see the other amazing things that Lacombe Composite High School in Canada will do with their Growing Dome Greenhouse in the future!

 Show off your Greenhouse

 All of our Featured Growing Dome’s are highlighted in our monthly newsletter “The Happy Grower“, on our social media platforms (Facebook and Instagram), and in our blog.
 At the one year mark of our newsletter, we will be creating a yearly calendar that includes every Dome of the Month.
 Apply here.